 Weapons are limited by the style being used.
 A player only gains the benefit of weapon abilities per encounter.
-Basic Crafted Weapons use common resources, Well Crafted use Uncommon resources, Master Crafted use Rare Resources, and S al use Very Rare resources.
+Basic Crafted Weapons use common resources, Well Crafted use Uncommon resources, Master Crafted use Rare Resources.
 The Weaponsmith must know the Smithing Secret for each rare material in order to craft with it.